laialex501/lorechat-container/memory-bank/productContext.md

-# SiteChat Product Context
+# LoreChat Product Context

 ## Problem & Solution
-SiteChat addresses the need for efficient information retrieval from websites by providing a conversational AI interface.
+LoreChat addresses the need for efficient information retrieval from websites by providing a conversational AI interface.
 Users can ask questions in natural language and receive contextual, relevant answers derived from website content.

 ## Core Value Propositions
 1. Natural language interaction